 Purpose

-Following the CRC Decision of 29 June 2018 an AO which has subscribed to the ROBB is entitled to define a BB profile for its product offering (see chapter 3.1.3 “Keuze van profielen” of ROBB)..
-The profile defined by the AO will only be possible provided all restrictions and characteristics of the network are respected.
+Following the CRC Decision of 29 June 2018 an AO which has subscribed to the Wyre ROBB is entitled to define a BB profile for its product offering (see chapter 3.1.3 “Keuze van profielen” of ROBB)..
+The profile defined by the AO will only be possible provided all restrictions and characteristics of the Wyre network are respected.
 The latter will be analysed during the feasibility phase.

-The purpose of this Annex is to define the procedure and conditions under which an AO is entitled to add or modify such BB profile to the network.
+The purpose of this Annex is to define the procedure and conditions under which an AO is entitled to add or modify such BB profile to the Wyre network.

 Definitions